serverless/enterprise/docs/README.md

 ### Event

 An Event is a data record expressing an occurrence and its context.
 Events are a central concept to serverless Applications because serverless compute/Functions-as-a-Service are largely event-driven.
+Events trigger serverless Functions.

 The Serverless Platform uses the CNCF's [CloudEvents](https://github.com/cloudevents/spec/blob/master/spec.md) specification to format its events, whenever possible.
 The CloudEvents specification makes event data easier to handle.
 The Event Gateway uses this specification by default.
-The resulting data looks like this:
+The data itself looks like this:

 ```json
 {